Once upon a time in 2007 I was 27 years old and had finished my first round of P90X. Its also when I wrote my first review of P90X.

 Some 10 years after doing P90X Chest & Back for the first time I still believe this is the best upper body workout Beachbody has made.
 Its that good.

 Pull Ups, Curls, Pull Up, Curls, Pull Up, Curls, and repeat.
 My arms were absolutely dead after doing this workout for the first time.
 Its is extremely hard.
 And to make matters worse your boy Tony Horton moves at a pretty good pace.

 I hated doing Back & Biceps during my first round of P90X.
 It exposed how weak I was.
 Especially doing pull ups.
 But as the second month ended and as I made it to the end I started to enjoy Back & Biceps.
 I think its because there aren’t all of the push ups like in Chest & Back.

 This is one workout I don’t mind doing on its own from time to time as I know I’m not going to destroy myself like how I would with Chest &.
 Back.
 Oh, I’m going to feel it the next day for sure but this one is more fun.

 Push Ups, Shoulder Press, Tricep Extensions for an hour.
 There are different varieties of those exercises.
 I have never finished this workout without feeling exhausted after it.
 My arms are destroyed when I am done.
 What is most surprising about this workout is it is mostly body weight you are using for it.
 Tony Horton does a pretty creative job of getting you to blast these muscles.

 Sliding push ups, chair dips, and everybody’s favorite one arm pushups.
-I presently struggle with doing one of those.
-Anyways, this is one of the harder P90X workouts for a reason.
+I presently struggle with doing anyone of those.

 P90X Shoulders & Arms